FriendlyUser1/FriendlyUser1/README.md

 - :chart_with_upwards_trend: I have a lot of experience with Javascript and node.js, and have made contributions to large applications with thousands of users.

-- :eight_spoked_asterisk: I like learning new things and enjoy being challenged!
+- :eight_spoked_asterisk: I like learning new things and being challenged!

 - :rocket: Currently mastering JavaScript.

-- :mailbox: Contact: Chihiro Fujisaki#0449 on discord or email me at ciirodev335@gmail.com.
+- :mailbox: Contact: Chihiro Fujisaki#0449 on Discord or email me at ciirodev335@gmail.com.
 ---

 ### :hammer_and_wrench: Languages and Tools: